-Matobo Hills National Park is home to a variety of wonders.
+Matobo Hills National Park is home to a variety of wonders and is a paradise for the Black Eagle.
 Its landscapes call to the wild wanderer, the culturally curious, the artist as well as the philosopher.
 Its granite boulders may summon the explorer, whereas its vistas beckon the dreamers, and its cultural quilt, historians.
 Matobo Hills offers a travel tincture for everyone, reaching out in recognition of what you seek in a journey.

 From ancient rock art to rhino trekking, learning about Ndebele culture and colonial history, Matobo Hills captures one’s interest and holds it tight.
 A lesser-known highlight of the national park, and a feature that will summon the birders, is the population of Black Eagles.
 The park boasts one of the largest populations of black eagles in the world.
 A rare and royal bird in sighting and stature, the landscapes of Matobo are where these eagles nest and breed with their chosen mates for life.
 Its rocky, mountainous terrain is the birds’ preferred habitat, as well as home to the rock hyrax, the black eagles’ favourite meal, sustaining the healthy fleet of feathered friends.